 Pregnancy is an exciting time, filled with anticipation and change.
-One of the changes you may not have expected is hemorrhoidal discomfort during pregnancy or after childbirth.
+But one of the changes you may not have expected – and a slightly less exciting prospect – is hemorrhoidal discomfort during pregnancy or after childbirth.

-You can help prevent hemorrhoidal discomfort or minimize flare-ups by making simple lifestyle changes:
+You can help prevent hemorrhoidal discomfort when you’re pregnant, or minimize flare-ups, by making simple lifestyle changes:

 Gently cleanse the area